Supporting other neurodivergent health professionals (with and without chronic illnesses) to live well, whatever that looks like for you.

 Golden Bay, New Zealand - for in person sessions and workshops.

-All over New Zealand and Australia - for online occupational therapy services.
+All over New Zealand and Australia - for online supervision sessions.

 Why work with me?